-It wasn't the liquor or the stench of Angel's room that made Margulies want to vomit.
-It was the vision of what her
+It wasn't the liquor or the stench of Angel's roomthat made Margulies want to vomit.
+It was the vision of what her driver had become. . . .

 And the warning of what might become of Mary Margulies herself, if she ever tried to reenter civilian life.